chizobaebuka/nodejs-task-api/README.md

 ### **1️⃣ Create your env taking sample from the .env.sample**
 ### **1️⃣ When you want to run the test ensure the NODE_ENV = test in your .env**
 ### **1️⃣ To run the test, use command** - npm run test

+### To see the documentation, upon successfully starting the server, go to http://localhost:{port}/api-docs